raspberrypilearning/powerful-patterns/en/step_6.md

-## What next?
+## What can you do now?

-You have reached the end of the [Introduction to Python](https://projects.raspberrypi.org/en/pathways/python-intro) path!
+Try our [More Python](https://projects.raspberrypi.org/en/pathways/more-python) pathway where you will move beyond the basics introduced in Introduction to Python.
+You will learn how to use lists, dictionaries and files to create charts, models and artwork.

 [[[python-coolest-projects]]]

-You can explore our [other Python projects](https://projects.raspberrypi.org/en/projects?software%5B%5D=python) and try them out.
+Or, why not try out another [Python](https://projects.raspberrypi.org/en/projects?software%5B%5D=python) project.